Hundred Flowers Campaign: Naming

 The name of the movement consists two parts.
-The first part, "Let a hundred flowers bloom," is from the novel Flowers in the Mirror by the Qing author Li Ruzhen; the second part, "Let a hundred schools of thought contend," comes from Treatise on Literature of the Book of Han authored by the Chinese historian Ban Gu:
+The first part, "Let a hundred flowers bloom," is from the Qing-era novel Flowers in the Mirror by Li Ruzhen; the second part, "Let a hundred schools of thought contend," comes from Treatise on Literature of the Book of Han authored by the Chinese historian Ban Gu:

-The slogan was first used by Mao Zedong on May 2, 1956, during a public speech.
+In the context of the campaign, the origin of the phrase "let a hundred flowers bloom" has been traced to Ministry of Culture figure Zhou Yang who used it in 1951; he may have picked up the phrase from a discussion on Peking opera.

+In April 1956, Mao stated that "let a hundred flowers bloom" would be the policy for all arts and sciences.
 The name was used to arouse the interest of China's intellectuals, referring to the Warring States period when numerous schools of thought competed for ideological, not military, supremacy.
 Historically, Confucianism, Chinese Buddhism and Taoism had gained prominence, and socialism would now face its test.
 At the time, the movement was opposed by even some of Mao's most devout followers, as well as some within the academic circle, most notably, Guo Moruo.

+Along with the idea of a hundred flowers blooming, other recurring metaphors in newspapers, essays, poetry, and big-character posters included "fragrant flowers", "poisonous weeds", "light wind and fine rain", and others.

+Popular slogans in the campaign included "the speaker has no guilt" and "tell all, leave nothing unsaid."